hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/191__Srinath_Vedagarbha.md

 >> Without shruti you are not even aware there is such thing as atma/jiva
 >> which is persist after death of your physical body.
 >>
-> ​No, Atma is anubhavasiddha, but the wrong understanding is corrected by
+> No, Atma is anubhavasiddha, but the wrong understanding is corrected by
 > Shruti.
 A meditator or a vivekin anywhere around the world can get this
 > experience of being totally separate from the body, etc, without being told
 > by Shruti so.